nikolio/adnotium/README.md

 It can be done asynchronously.
 So you do not need to give up privacy, convenience, or money and attention making sure backend servers and subcriptions are up and running! yay! :smiley:

 The great part in this concept, is that you can choose the email client of your choice.
-Setting up your comments this way could make yoube arch & os independent
+Setting up your comments this way could make you arch & os independent.

 ---
 ## :snowflake: Site & node app config options